 The CRGs advise that, where possible, a fee for service is preferred to a levy provided the fee is efficient, cost effective and consistent with policy objectives.
-The use of levies gives rise to potential cross-subsidies, which is not consistent with cost recovery policy.

-There are three choices available to APRA in respect of the work required for the model-based approach: (i) decline to carry out work; (ii) use levies to fund the costs; or (iii) use a specific fee for service.
+There are three choices available to APRA in respect of the work required for the models-based approach: (i) decline to carry out work; (ii) use levies to fund the costs; or (iii) use a specific fee for service.
 The first option is not desirable.
 The competitiveness of major ADIs requires a prudential framework in Australia which is consistent with international standards and practice.
 The use of levies to recover the cost would require cross-subsidy by ADIs that will not benefit from the models-based approach, including building societies, credit unions and other ADIs, and is not consistent with cost recovery policy.
-The use of a specific fee to recover the costs associated with the supervision of ADIs using the models-based approach and the accreditation of applicants seeking to use this approach will target the beneficiaries of the work.
+The use of a specific fee to recover the costs associated with the supervision of ADIs using the models-based approach and the accreditation of applicants seeking to use this approach will target the beneficiaries of the work